ShinySaana/dual-secure-boot-guide/README.md

-# Multiboot Arch Linux / Windows with Secure Boot (as of 12/02/2023)
+# Multiboot Arch Linux / Windows with Secure Boot (as of 12/02/2023, somewhat revised in 12/2024)

 Guide mostly written by @ShinySaana.
 Steps mostly figured out by @LunarLambda.